New Generation Merino Sheep

-The selection and breeding of sheep combined with the development of testing and processing technology has made huge advances over the last 50 years.
+The science of sheep genetics and the development of sheep breeding values (ASBVs), performance testing, data recording and analysis have made huge advances over the last 25 years.

 Definition: Mulesing is a word used to describe the surgical removal of loose folds of skin from the breach area of merino sheep.
 The operation is usually performed when the sheep are very young.